erocwang/hci/_posts/2019-12-01-design-manifesto.md

 My HCI journey began with [my individual project proposal](https://erocwang.github.io/2019-09-18-project-proposal/).
 The problem I brought up was the inability for people to identify edible, wild berries.
 However, this problem is very specific, and doesn't have much room to design solutions for.
 The issue I identified isn't very motivating.

 This proposal was done without much research.
 If I were to have based my whole project on it, there would not be much to work on (not a complex solution) and the solution itself would not be very impactful.
+In general, a problem that is broad enough that there is enough room to play with a solution but not too narrow that solution creation is limited is ideal.

-I've learned my lesson from it, and encourage you not to fall to the same mistakes.
+I've learned my lesson from it, and encourage you not to fall to the same mistakes of picking too specificly.

 Here's a [better proposal](https://hci-sys.github.io/LearningInNature/projectproposal/), from our hikAR group project.